Skip to content

 File Upload Guide

-Learn how to upload financial documents to Laminr for processing.
+Learn how to upload bank statements to Laminr for processing.

 Overview

-Files are uploaded to packages.
+Files are attached to packages.
 A package is a container that groups related documents together (e.g., all documents for a single loan application).

 Workflow: